freemansion/CAT-Audio-Box/README.md

 <h2>License:</h2>

-License
+CATAudioBox Copyright (C) 2013-2014 Carl Taylor

-Copyright (C) 2013-2014 Carl Taylor / Michael Tyson
+TAAE Copyright (C) 2012-2014 A Tasty Pixel

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.